July 18, 2024 tips for caring for an orchid indoors

 Getting your orchid to bloom can sometimes be challenging.
 These tips will help to encourage flowering:

-• Feeding: Use a high-phosphorus fertilizer (like 10-30-20) to promote blooming.
+• Feeding: Use a high-phosphorus fertilizer (like 10-30-20) to encourage blooming.

 Creative Orchid Displays

-• Terrariums: Create a mini indoor jungle.
+• Terrariums: You can create a mini jungle indoors.

 Orchid Varieties to Try